wardsec/wardsec/README.md

 # Hi, i'm Marco 🌑  ; )
 ### About me  ###
-I am a backend engineer and information security lead @ HachiTech
+I am a backend engineer and data engineer

 I currently work with the following technologies.
 <br>